lucidrains/perfusion-pytorch/README.md

 ## Todo

+- [ ] add the zero-shot masking of concept proposed in paper
+- [ ] offer a way to combine separately learned concepts from multiple `Rank1EditModule` into one for inference
 - [ ] handle rank-1 update for multiple concepts
     - [x] handle training with multiple concepts
     - [ ] handle multiple concepts in one prompt at inference - summation of the sigmoid term + outputs